pydio/pydio-doc-admin-guide/1_quick_start/1_cells_install/1_static_binaries.md

-_Get started quickly with Cells static binaries._
+_These instructions will get you started quickly with Cells binaries.
+Apply commands similary on either `cells` of `cells-enterprise` binary._

 <ol class="install-steps">
 <li><p><strong>Get your database access information</strong> (see <a href="./requirements">Requirements</a>).
 Login as non-root user.</p></li>